Operation Mongoose

-The Cuban Project, also known as Operation Mongoose, was an extensive campaign of terrorist attacks against civilians and covert operations carried out by the U.S. Central Intelligence Agency in Cuba.
-It was officially authorized on November 30, 1961 by U.S. President John F. Kennedy.
-The name Operation Mongoose had been agreed at a prior White House meeting on November 4, 1961.
-The operation was run out of JM/WAVE, a major secret United States covert operations and intelligence gathering station established a year earlier in Miami, Florida.
-It was led by United States Air Force General Edward Lansdale on the military side and William King Harvey at the CIA and went into effect after the failed Bay of Pigs Invasion.
+The Cuban Project, also known as Operation Mongoose, was an extensive campaign of terrorist attacks against civilians, and covert operations, carried out by the U.S. Central Intelligence Agency in Cuba.
+It was officially authorized on November 30, 1961, by U.S. President John F. Kennedy.
+The name "Operation Mongoose" was agreed to at a White House meeting on November 4, 1961.

+The operation was run out of JMWAVE, a major secret United States covert operations and intelligence gathering station on the campus of the University of Miami.
+The operation was led by United States Air Force General Edward Lansdale on the military side and William King Harvey at the CIA and went into effect after the failed Bay of Pigs Invasion.

-Operation Mongoose was a secret program against Cuba aimed at removing the Communists from power, which was a prime focus of the Kennedy administration.
-A document from the United States Department of State confirms that the project aimed to "help Cuba overthrow the Communist regime", including its leader Fidel Castro, and it aimed "for a revolt which can take place in Cuba by October 1962".
-U.S. policymakers also wanted to see "a new government with which the United States can live in peace".
+Operation Mongoose was a secret program against Cuba that aimed to remove the Communist regime from power, and to force the Cuban government to introduce intrusive civil measures and divert precious resources to protect its citizens from the attacks.
+The removal of the Castro government was a prime focus of the Kennedy administration.
+The terrorist activities carried out by agents armed, organized and funded by the CIA were a further source of tension between the U.S. and Cuban governments.
+They were a major factor contributing to the Soviet decision to place missiles in Cuba, leading to the Cuban Missile Crisis.